okfn/opendatahandbook-old/source/how-to-open-up-data/make-data-available.rst

 Providing a service such as this could be useful for situations where your agency would like to handle receiving improvements to data that it stores.
-The agency could provide its original data as the orginal source and then refer to higher-quality, but unverified derivative data source for users with different needs.
+The agency could provide its original data as the orginal source and then refer to higher-quality, but unverified derivative data sources for users with different needs.

   .. _WebDAV: http://en.wikipedia.org/wiki/WebDAV